Photo Credit: T. Maxwell Wagner

 The systems of construction I use are adopted from historical craft disciplines.
 Although the unit or material may change from one work to another, these systems highlight the interdependence of each unit upon the whole.
 I re-purpose as much as possible (my cast glass and clay are reclaimed materials or mixed in small batches and reused until no longer viable) and design to reduce my energy and material consumption.
 I see each sculpture and installation as a way to advocate for an intentional relationship with the world.
 An exploration of touch and intuitive making is deeply embedded in my practice.

 Clay serves as palimpsest; I seek to exploit its inherent variations in surface and texture, its ability to mimic, to be thick, thin, ephemeral or permanent.
 The physical recordings that come through rolling, tearing, squishing, dipping, pushing, pinching, casting, and scratching become representations of touch, of thought, of time spent.
-Life in the Anthropocene is relational: tenuous and thrilling, delicate and precarious, simple and complicated, wry and serious.
+Every day living is quietly, radically relational: tenuous and thrilling, delicate and precarious, simple and complicated, wry and serious.
 I ask my work to embody these qualities.